Written by Paul J Bucknell on May, 09, 2026

 A Test of Their Faithfulness to the Lord’s Commands

 Numbers is a book of tests, and unfortunately, this group failed to pass.
-God tested and proved His people that they were ready for the demanding job.
+God tested and proved that His people were ready for the demanding job.
 In a negative sense, the people tested and proved God.
 The Lord is not asking us to see whether we have enough faith for a certain action but merely to obey Him.
 Obedience always precedes real success.

 (3) Readying a New Generation (Num 20-36)